18+ | Commercial Content | T&Cs apply | Begambleaware.org

 Luton Town

 After clearing the last of legal hurdles, Luton Town are excited about moving to a new stadium for the first time in more than three decades.
-The works on the new Power Court Stadium is expected to start in 2021 with a view of playing the first game at the start of the 2024-25 season.
+The works on the new Power Court Stadium were expected to start in 2021 with a view of playing the first game at the start of the 2024-25 season.

 Peterborough United